 In 1945, as the state of North Carolina looked to its future beyond the World War II era, it also looked ahead at how the state’s system of higher education should work.
 That year, the state designated three campuses for newly created chancellorships — at UNC and at what were then N.C.
 State College in Raleigh and Woman’s College in Greensboro.
 At Chapel Hill, UNC President Frank Porter Graham (class of 1909) turned to Robert B. House (class of 1916), his longtime friend and colleague.
 House had returned to UNC nearly 20 years earlier, serving first as executive secretary (1926-34) and then as dean of administration.
 He would serve until 1957 as UNC’s first chancellor and, to date, has been the University’s longest-serving chancellor.

-Twelve individuals have served the University as chancellor over more than 70 years, and their period of combined service encompasses the massive growth and the political and social changes that have redefined Chapel Hill since the world changed and the veterans transformed our campus in the wake of World War II.
+Twelve individuals have served the University as chancellor since 1945, and their period of combined service encompasses the massive growth and the political and social changes that have redefined Chapel Hill since the world changed and the veterans transformed our campus in the wake of World War II.

 Beginning in late 1995, the Carolina Alumni Review published a series of articles about the lives and times of these chancellors, going back to Robert House.
 Subsequent articles have detailed the death in 1999 of Michael K. Hooker ’69 and reported on the interim chancellorship of William O. McCoy ’55, the arrival of James Moeser in 2000, the appointment of Holden Thorp ’86 to lead the University in 2008, the naming of Carol L. Folt in 2013 and the selection of Kevin M. Guskiewicz to become UNC’s 12th chancellor in December 2019.
 The articles below from the most recent five years of the Review are available online to GAA members only, as a benefit of membership in the association; earlier issues are open to anyone.
 The complete list of UNC chief executive officers also is available online.